leanneLLL/academic-webpage/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a rising senior in the Mathematics Department at University of California, Los Angeles.
-I'm interested in computer science, network analysis, front-end design, data science and atmospheric and oceanic science.
+I'm a rising senior in the Mathematics Department at the University of California, Los Angeles.
+I'm interested in computer science, network analysis, machine learning, front-end design, data science, and atmospheric and oceanic science.

+I am currently looking for a software engineering intern for 2021 summer.
+I am open to all kinds of career opportunities.
+Please feel free to contact me.